Vikash-Rana/javaScript/FullStack/Resume.md

 #### Trello
 Time :  <br />
+Description :
-Description : * I tried to create the clone of the Trello. <br />
+* I tried to create the clone of the Trello. <br />
 * It is the online tool which helps to manage the Projects and personal task. <br />
+Features :
-Features : * User can add the login/logout. <br />
+* User can add the login/logout. <br />
 * User can add the Card. <br />
 * User can add the Task. <br />
 * Able to Edit the Card/Task. <br />
 * Able to Edit the Card/Task. <br />
-Tech Stack : * React js <br />
+Tech Stack :
+* React js <br />
 * Redux <br />
 * Node js <br />
 * MongoDb <br />
-Diffcuities :
+Diffcuities : <br />
-Learn : React & Redux, Node js, Mongodb
+Learn : React & Redux, Node js, Mongodb <br />
-Team Size : Indiviusal
+Team Size : Indiviusal <br />
-Measure Success :
+Measure Success : <br />
-Motivation : Wanted to become the FullStack Developer.(InterviewBit Project)
+Motivation : Wanted to become the FullStack Developer.(InterviewBit Project) <br />
-Result: Successed/Unsuccessed
+Result: Successed/Unsuccessed <br />

 #### Pickbox
-Time : Dec '18 to July '18
+Time : Dec '18 to July '18 <br />
-Description :
+Description : <br />
 Features : It is the pay-per-view VOD platform.
 Through which the Eduser can able to watch the contain, after purchasing the Subscription/pay-per-view.
-And it is also based on Geo-Location.
+And it is also based on Geo-Location. <br />
-Tech Stack : Java, Selenium
+Tech Stack : Java, Selenium <br />
-Diffcuities :
+Diffcuities : <br />
-Learn : Selenium, Manual Testing (Smoke Test, Functionality Test) Team Size : 3
+Learn : Selenium, Manual Testing (Smoke Test, Functionality Test) <br />
+Team Size : 3 <br />
 Work Distrubution : To write the testcase for each functioality and on basic of that write the Automation Script.
-If the feature is new for this Customer.
+If the feature is new for this Customer.  <br />
-Role : Write the Automation Script.
+Role : Write the Automation Script. <br />
-Measure Success :
+Measure Success : <br />
 Motivation : It's the 1st project of mine.
-Learn to work.
+Learn to work. <br />
-Result: Successed
+Result: Successed <br />
 #### 6by3.tv
 Time :